Birds & Wildlife of Belize Guided Photo Tour

 April 1-2, 2026

-Drive to our third lodge in the San Ignacio Region close to the western border with Guatemala.
+Drive to our fourth lodge in the San Ignacio Region close to the western border with Guatemala.
 The wildlife in this region is completely different due to the elevation changes from our previous lodges.
 Hopefully we’ll get numerous chances to photograph a variety of tanagers, orioles, warblers, woodpeckers and the amazing Orange-breasted Falcon.

-April 3, 2026
+April 5, 2026

 - Tour begins and ends in Belize City, Belize (airport code BZE).